 Wireless Touchpads provide added customer convenience by allowing the user to arm, disarm or bypass sensors without having to be at the Control Panel.
-Confirmation of arming commands are signalled by two beeps (Level 2) or three beeps (Level 3) from the built-in speaker and any other hardwire interior sirens.
-Disarming (Level 1) is confirmed by one long beep.
-When bypassing sensors from Wireless Touchpads, the Control Panel will announce the bypassed sensor number as confirmation.
+Confirmation of arming commands are signalled by two (2) beeps (Level 2) or three (3) beeps (Level 3) from the built-in speaker and any other hardwire interior sirens.
+Disarming (Level 1) is confirmed by one (1) long beep.
+When bypassing sensors from Wireless Touchpads, the Control Panel will announce the bypassed sensor number for confirmation.